A Pollinaire Rave

-A Pollinaire Rave is a comedy tour by of Montreal lead singer Kevin Barnes, his wife, Nina Barnes, and his brother David Barnes.
-Both the titles and the artwork vary depending on the individual copy.
+A Pollinaire Rave was a comedy tour by of Montreal lead singer Kevin Barnes, his then-wife Nina Barnes, and his brother David Barnes.
+The surrealistic performances featured a variety of spoken-word, sketch comedy and music.
 A CD by the same name was sold, and five of the seven songs on the EP became songs on the Montreal album Satanic Panic in the Attic.
+The CD was self-released; both the titles and the artwork vary depending on the individual copy.

 Partial track listing

 The track listing below reflects the titles given by Kevin Barnes at the time, followed by the names the songs eventually took on.